 “When you’re a Division III student-athlete, you’re truly a student first and an athlete second.
 But I firmly believe that college athletics is not extra-curricular; it’s extra curriculum,” she said.
 “You learn the persistence, the endurance, the resourcefulness that it takes to make a difference not just on the field but in the real world.”

 Spalding purchased the property, located between South Eighth and South Ninth and bounded by West Kentucky and West Breckenridge streets, in 2014, and it is using raised funds to build the fields complex.
-Fundraising continues, and information on how to support the project is available here.
+Fundraising continues, and information on how to support the project is available on the Ninth Street: Field of Dreams page.

 The fields complex is the latest example of Spalding’s initiative of transforming urban spaces, including ones covered with impervious surfaces, into community resources that beautify campus and the neighborhood.
 In 2017, Spalding transformed an unused 2.2-acre parking lot at the corner of S. Second and W. Kentucky streets into Trager Park, a public green space with 100 new trees.
 Other recently created green spaces include Mother Catherine Square in the center of campus.